 When you’ve had your dose of caffeine and people watching, check out the shopping scene of Rua Garrett.
 The street boasts a mix of old shops along with current brands, and on weekends you’ll be treated to a small used books market – favored by some of Lisbon’s intellectual seniors.

 Head to our next sightseeing stop – the Praca do Comercio – via Rua Garrett’s side streets which descend south towards the river.
-You’ll find on these small streets cool shops selling stamps, antiques, collectibles and the likes.
+You’ll find on these small streets cool shops selling stamps, antiques, collectibles, and the like.
 This part of Lisbon reminded me of those historic Parisien shops that sell “stuff” that you really can’t find elsewhere.

 Praca do Comercio

 Enter the realm of the Baixa via the massive arch of Arco da Rua Augusta.
 Built to commemorate the reconstruction of Lisbon, you’ll find an assortment of touristy souvenir stalls under the shade of the arch, beyond which is Rua Augusta – the Baixa’s main avenue.
-A busy place during the daytime, shops, and cafes line both ends of the cobble stone avenue while street performers, hot chestnut stalls during the winter months, and tourist restaurant take up space along its interior.
+A busy place during the daytime, shops, and cafes line both ends of the cobblestone avenue while street performers, hot chestnut stalls during the winter months, and tourist restaurants take up space along its interior.

 For a more leisurely stroll, check out the smaller streets that make up the Baixa grid, especially the ones running north to south.
 Like we saw earlier in Chiado, you’ll find here an assortment of “old school” shops if the previous dosage wasn’t enough.